MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 :::image type="content" source="./plan/images/hyper-v-storage-architecture/hyperconverged-basic-compute.png" alt-text="A diagram that shows the basic deployment with a new cluster added to its compute tier.":::

-When you add more storage reources for hosting data without adding more computing resources, youc an either add a new node to the existing storage cluster or add a new cluster.
+When you add more storage resources for hosting data without adding more computing resources, you can either add a new node to the existing storage cluster or add a new cluster.
 The following diagram shows what the simple deployment looks like when you add a new cluster without adding computing resources like RAM or CPU.

 :::image type="content" source="./plan/images/hyper-v-storage-architecture/hyperconverged-basic-storage.png" alt-text="A diagram that shows the basic deployment with a new storage cluster added to its storage tier.":::